 Here is a quick list of the big boat cover manufacturers.
 There are others, but these are some of the biggies.

-People are always asking which discount boat cover is the best.
+People are always asking which cheap boat cover or discount boat cover is the best.

 It’s actually a hard call to make because what makes a great boat cover for one person is not the same for another.

 I’m going to take a moment and misspell cheep boat cover, just to make sure that those searching for this spelling can find their way to this page.
 It’s a common mistake.

 Now let's look at the different construction elements of a discount boat cover.